+Section 16 Control and Supervision of Contractors and Visitors Trivial Contractors are controlled centrally, and hot works permits are required where necessary.
+Section 17 Arson Prevention Trivial There is external lighting, and a door entry system prevents unauthorised access.
 Section 18 Storage Arrangements Trivial Residents have their own internal store cupboards next to their flat entrances which are kept secure with their own locks.
-Theres are also external storage set within a compound away from the main block, these are secured by residents with their own locks.
+There's are also external storage set within a compound away from the main block, these are secured by residents with their own locks.